Amrita University: Groundbreaking Technology Gives the Ability to Communicate through Eye Gestures

 Healthcare Humanitarian

-Patients can tell those around them when they are in pain, need food, or even just wish to be turned.
-Through proper training, they can speak using their eyes as if they were speaking through their mouth.
-With Netravaad, they can regain the capability to communicate completely.
+Users begin by telling those around them basic things like when they are in pain, need food, or even just wish to be turned.
+As adapting to the technology continues, they can speak using their eyes as if they were speaking through their mouth.
+For many, the ability to fully communicate becomes possible once more.

 a man in a bed looks at a tablet above